johnsmorgan/marco/gleam_sky_model/README.md

 ## Complementing GLEAM-X sky model with MARCO

 Included in this directory is `gaps.fits`.
-These sources in this catalogue cover complementary parts of the sky to those covered by the [GLEAM-X pipeline model](https://github.com/nhurleywalker/GLEAM-X-pipeline/blob/master/models/skymodel_only_alpha.fits)
+These sources in this catalogue cover complementary parts of the sky to those covered by the [model](https://github.com/nhurleywalker/GLEAM-X-pipeline/blob/master/models/skymodel_only_alpha.fits) currently in the [GLEAM-X pipeline](https://github.com/nhurleywalker/GLEAM-X-pipeline).

 These two catalogues can be combined using `fill_in_gleam_skymodel.sh`.

 ## Generating the sky model from MARCO